-16.4 Quasicoherent sheaves on projective A-schemes arise from graded modules
+16.4 ★ Quasicoherent sheaves and graded modules

 (This section answers some fundamental questions, but it is surprisingly tricky.
-So you may wish to skip this section, or at least the proofs, on first reading, unless you have a particular need for them.)
+You may wish to skip this section, or at least the proofs, on first reading, unless you have a particular need for them.)